userfrosting/learn/20.upgrading/04.42-to-43/docs.md

 #### Minor (should only break heavily customized projects)
 - Updated AdminLTE to `2.4.x`.
 Reference the [upgrade guide](https://adminlte.io/docs/2.4/upgrade-guide) for change details.
+- Users are no longer required to be in a group.
+- PostgreSQL now performs case-insensitive comparison when creating new users.
+(You can no longer create two different users with the same email address E.g. user@userfrosting.com and User@userfrosting.com)

 #### Deprecations (still available but may be removed at any time)
 -